 The birds are chirp-chirping, the bees are buzz-buzzing, and the brooks, of course, are babbling on and on and on.
 You can almost hear the grass growing and the trees flowering.

-All amplified, of course, by being cooped up since mid-March in the sameness of routine that has been wrought by COVID-19.
+All amplified, of course, by being cooped up for so long in the sameness of routine that has been wrought by COVID-19.

 We hear it, too.

 So, if you’re clamouring for more than a Zoom call with Mother Nature, jump in your car and head to The County.

 Please note: Following COVID-19 lockdowns, The County has become an even more popular destination for outdoor fun, but it’s taking a toll on our beaches and wild spaces.
 Please respect the flora and fauna by adhering to all rules posted at the beaches, parks and conservation areas, by taking your garbage with you, using public washroom facilities, and avoiding crowded locations.

 While Sandbanks Provincial Park is The County’s marquee attraction, there are several other beautiful provincial parks and conservation areas well worth a day trip, including North Beach Provincial Park, located between Consecon and Wellington, with the same soft, sandy beaches and clear, turquoise waters as Sandbanks.
 In the busy summer months, the beaches in The County close when they reach capacity, which can be a daily occurrence in July and August.
 Be sure to book your spot on the beach using the day-use reservation system.
 Check in with @SandbanksPP on Twitter about the status of Sandbanks and North Beach.

 Lake on the Mountain Provincial Park is the place for a picnic – it’s a natural phenomenon, a lake on top of a ‘mountain,’ itself surrounded by a lake.
 Paid parking at Lake on the Mountain is $3 for two hours.
 Please note that parking on the roadside can lead to hefty fines.